If you live in a small town, it may seem like your opportunities for financial growth are limited. This is simply not true.

 Here are some terrific ideas that can help you figure out how to make money in a small town.
 Most of these options are fairly easy to start up, require little initial investment, and can generate great returns:

 Finding quality childcare options is a priority for parents.
 If you enjoy working with children, establishing yourself as a skilled babysitter, nanny, or daycare provider is a great option.
+For example, you can find babysitting gigs on Care.com, UrbanSitter and Sittercity.

 This is something you can do in your own home, in leased or purchased space, or in other people’s homes.